sp3694/p8105_hw3_sp3694/HW3.md

 Table
 3

+#### *Creating a table showing the mean hour of the day at which Pink Lady Apples and Coffee Ice Cream are ordered on each day of the week*

 | product\_name    |   Sunday |   Monday |  Tuesday | Wednesday | Thursday |   Friday | Saturday |
 | :--------------- | -------: | -------: | -------: | --------: | -------: | -------: | -------: |
 | Coffee Ice Cream | 13.77419 | 14.31579 | 15.38095 |  15.31818 | 15.21739 | 12.26316 | 13.83333 |